-Donald Trump Is To Ronald Reagan ‘Like Crack Is To Cocaine,’ Writer Says
+Donald Trump Is To Ronald Reagan 'Like Crack Is To Cocaine,' Writer Says

 "They were both able to use their fame to leapfrog over thousands of sweaty, striving competitors," he added, pointing to the long political careers of Barack Obama and Bill Clinton that led to their respective presidencies.

-Elsewhere, Schwartz highlighted numerous other similarities between Trump and Reagan: both had a cruel streak; both required glasses but avoided wearing them in public; both dyed their hair; and both relied on their inner circles to concoct “unusual machinations” to assuage the public amid their apparent lack of qualifications for the White House.
+Elsewhere, Schwartz highlighted numerous other similarities between Trump and Reagan.
+He noted they allegedly had a cruel streak, they both required glasses but avoided wearing them in public, both of them dyed their hair, and they relied on their inner circles to concoct "unusual machinations" to assuage the public amid their apparent lack of qualifications for the White House.

 "Finally, both Reagan and Trump were underestimated at every turn by America's sputtering Democrats," he wrote.

 In a piece for Vanity Fair in November, columnist Christopher Rosen also pointed to The Reagans to note the similarities between the two U.S. leaders.
-Rosen argued that the series reveals that Trump and Reagan show many similar attributes and contended that there is a “direct connection” between Trump’s rise and Reagan’s.
-The writer also pointed out that both Trump and Reagan used the campaign slogan of “Make America Great Again,” which the former Hollywood actor famously used in a 1980 speech before circulating it in television ads.
+Rosen argued that the series reveals Trump and Reagan show many similar attributes and contended that there is a "direct connection" between the former's rise and that of the latter.
+The writer also pointed out that both Trump and Reagan used the campaign slogan of "Make America Great Again," which the former actor famously used in a 1980 speech before circulating it in television ads.

 As The Inquisitr reported, progressive Rep. Alexandria Ocasio-Cortez previously claimed that the two former presidents both used racism to distract from their alleged conning of the American public.